abendigo/abendigo.github.io/_posts/2021-04-26-svelte-traefik-forwardauth.markdown

 ---

 In my [previous post][blue_green], I said I would build a simple app that shows you which service was selected.
-While working on it, I wanted to hide it behid a login screen.
+While working on it, I wanted to hide it behind a login screen.
 Rather than build an entire login process, I decided to leverage the options [Traefik][traefik] provided me and start with [BasicAuth][basicauth].
 In this example, `whoami` is substituting for the blue-green status app.